Ear Surgery or Otoplasty in Birmingham AL

 - Protruding ears occurring on one or both sides in varying degrees (not associated with hearing loss).

 Children who are good candidates for ear surgery are:

-- Healthy children who do not have a life-threatening illness or untreated chronic ear infections.
+- Healthy and without a life-threatening illness or untreated chronic ear infections.

-- Generally 5 years old or when the ear cartilage is stable enough for correction.
+- Generally 5 years old, or when a child's ear cartilage is stable enough for correction.